djprofessorkash/djprofessorkash/README.md

 Welcome to my GitHub page!
 My name's Aakash, but you can call me **Kash**! 😁

-I am an experienced machine learning software engineer with career foci in education, design thinking, rapid prototyping, artificial intelligence, data ethics, and multi-domain collaboration.
+I am an experienced machine learning software engineer with career foci in education, mathematics, design thinking, rapid prototyping, artificial intelligence, tech ethics, and multi-domain collaboration.

 I'm always looking for new projects and opportunities to get involved with creatively ambitious institutions, companies, and people – if you're looking for an equally ambitious and creative technologist at the intersection of data and design, let's connect! 🗣